ryoichikawai/geometry/topology/topology.md

 Note that $\mathcal{T}^* = \{ \emptyset, X, \{a\}, \{b\}\}$ is not a topology since $\{a\} \bigcup \{b\} = \{a,b\}$ is not an element of $\mathcal{T}^*$.
 Similarly, $\mathcal{T}^* = \{ \emptyset, X, \{a\}, \{a,b\},\{b,c\}\}$ is not a topology since $\{a,b\} \bigcap \{b,c\} = \{b\}$ is not in $\mathcal{T}^*$.

 Finite sets like the above example is useful for a demonstration of the concept of topology.
-In physics, however, ae are interested in topology of infinite sets.
-We will show an exmple of infinite topological space shortly.
+In physics, however, we are interested in topology of infinite sets.
+We will show an example of infinite topological space shortly.

 ### Neighborhoods